csae-coders-corner/Dynamic-Web-Scraping-Using-RSelenium/README.md

 ```

-To filter documnets from 2008 to 2020, we will interact with the 'Decision date' inputs.
+To filter documents from 2008 to 2020, we will interact with the 'Decision date' inputs.
 Following the same process above,

 ```
 rsel <- remDr$findElement(using = "css", "#decision_date_from")